Don Beyer: Tenure

 In October 2023, Beyer introduced legislation to prohibit the trade of donkey-hide gelatin, or ejiao, due to animal welfare concerns.
 Across multiple Congresses, Beyer has authored the Humane Cosmetics Act, which would prohibit testing cosmetics on animals and bar the sale of new animal-tested cosmetic products in the United States.
 In March 2025, Beyer stated: "Cosmetics testing on animals is cruel, unnecessary, and outdated, and Congress should finally put a stop to it".

+In February 2024, Beyer joined Representative Anna Eshoo and senators Ed Markey and Martin Heinrich in introducing the Artificial Intelligence Environmental Impacts Act.
+The legislation would direct federal agencies to study the environmental effects of artificial intelligence and develop a voluntary system for reporting those effects, including energy consumption, pollution, and electronic waste.
+The House bill did not advance out of committee before the end of the 118th Congress.